gruntwork-io/docs/docs/2.0/docs/library/architecture/overview.md

-import OpenTofuNotice from "/src/components/OpenTofuNotice"
+Import OpenTofuNotice from "/src/components/OpenTofuNotice."

 # Overview

 ## How modules are structured

-The code in the module repos are organized into three primary folders:
+The code in the module repositories is organized into three primary folders:

-1. `modules`: The core implementation code.
-All of the modules that you will use and deploy are defined within.
-For example to ECS cluster module in the `terraform-aws-ecs` repo in `modules/ecs-cluster`.
+1. `modules`: This folder contains the core implementation code.
+All modules you use and deploy are defined here.
+For example, you can locate the ECS cluster module in the `terraform-aws-ecs` repository within `modules/ecs-cluster`.

-1. `examples`: Sample code that shows how to use the modules in the `modules` folder and allows you to try them out without having to write any code: `cd` into one of the folders, follow a few steps in the README (e.g. run `terraform apply`), and you’ll have a fully working module up and running.
-In other words, this is executable documentation.
+1. `examples`: This folder includes sample code demonstrating how to use the modules in the `modules` folder.
+These examples allow you to try the modules without writing code.
+Navigate to one of the example directories, follow the steps in the README (e.g., run `terraform apply`), and you will have a working module.
+These examples serve as executable documentation.

-1. `test`: Automated tests for the code in modules and examples.
+1. `test`: This folder contains automated tests for the code in both the `modules` and `examples` folders.

-We follow Hashicorp's [Standard Model Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure) for our files (`main.tf`, `variables.tf`, `outputs.tf`).
-In the `variables.tf` file we always put the required variables at the top of the file, followed by the optional variables.
-Although there are often a lot of ways to configure our modules, we set reasonable defaults and try to minimize the effort required to configure the modules to the most common use cases.
+The structure of these files follows HashiCorp's [Standard Module Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure), including `main.tf`, `variables.tf`, and `outputs.tf`.
+In the `variables.tf` file, required variables are listed first, followed by optional ones.
+Although many configurations are possible, the modules are designed with reasonable defaults to simplify setup for the most common use cases.

 ## How services are structured

-The code in the `terraform-aws-service-catalog` repo is organized into three primary folders:
+The `terraform-aws-service-catalog` repository organizes its code into three main folders:

-1. `modules`: The core implementation code of this repo.
-All the services that you will use and deploy are defined within, such as the EKS cluster service in modules/services/eks-cluster.
+1. `modules`: This folder contains the core implementation code for the services you use and deploy.
+For instance, the EKS cluster service resides in `modules/services/eks-cluster`.

-1. `examples`: Sample code that shows how to use the services in the modules folder and allows you to try the services out without having to write any code: you `cd` into one of the folders, follow a few steps in the README (e.g., run `terraform apply`), and you’ll have fully working infrastructure up and running.
-In other words, this is executable documentation.
-Note that the examples folder contains two sub-folders:
+1. `examples`: This folder provides a sample code demonstrating how to use the services in the `modules` folder.
+These examples enable you to deploy services without writing code.
+Navigate to a directory, follow the README instructions (e.g., run `terraform apply`), and you will have working infrastructure.
+This folder contains two sub-folders:

-    1. `for-learning-and-testing`: Example code that is optimized for learning, experimenting, and testing, but not direct production usage.
-Most of these examples use Terraform directly to make it easy to fill in dependencies that are convenient for testing, but not necessarily those you’d use in production: e.g., default VPCs or mock database URLs.
+1. `for-learning-and-testing`: These examples are optimized for experimentation and testing but not for direct production use.
+They often rely on default VPCs or mock database URLs for convenience.

-    1. `for-production`: Example code optimized for direct usage in production.
-This is code from the [Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture/), and it shows you how we build an end-to-end, integrated tech stack on top of the Gruntwork Service Catalog.
-To keep the code DRY and manage dependencies between modules, the code is deployed using [Terragrunt](https://terragrunt.gruntwork.io/).
-However, Terragrunt is NOT required to use the Gruntwork Service Catalog: you can alternatively use vanilla Terraform or Terraform Cloud / Enterprise, as described [here](https://docs.gruntwork.io/reference/services/intro/deploy-new-infrastructure#how-to-deploy-terraform-code-from-the-service-catalog).
+1. `for-production`: These examples are optimized for direct production use.
+They showcase how Gruntwork's Reference Architecture integrates a complete tech stack using the Gruntwork Service Catalog.
+To keep the code DRY and manage dependencies, you can deploy these examples using [Terragrunt](https://terragrunt.gruntwork.io/).
+Terragrunt is not required to use the Gruntwork Service Catalog; you can use vanilla Terraform or Terraform Cloud/Enterprise.

-    1. Not all modules have a `for-production` example, but you can still create a production-grade configuration by using the template provided in this discussion question, [How do I use the modules in terraform-aws-service-catalog if there is no example?](https://github.com/gruntwork-io/knowledge-base/discussions/360#discussioncomment-25705480).
+1. Not all modules include a `for-production` example.
+However, you can create a production-grade configuration using the template provided in [this discussion](https://github.com/gruntwork-io/knowledge-base/discussions/360#discussioncomment-25705480).

-1. `test`: Automated tests for the code in modules and examples.
+1. `test`: This folder includes automated tests for the code in the `modules` and `examples` folders.

 ## Tools used in Library

 <OpenTofuNotice />

-Gruntwork IaC Library has been created using the following tools:
+Gruntwork built its IaC Library using the following tools:

 1. [Terraform](https://www.terraform.io/).
-The Library contains nearly 300 Terraform modules that cover a range of common use cases in AWS.
-All library modules can be used with vanilla [Terraform](https://www.terraform.io/), [Terragrunt](https://terragrunt.gruntwork.io/), or third-party Terraform pipeline tools such as [Terraform Cloud](https://www.hashicorp.com/blog/announcing-terraform-cloud/) and [Terraform Enterprise](https://www.terraform.io/docs/enterprise/index.html).
+The Library contains nearly 300 Terraform modules covering common AWS use cases.
+All modules are compatible with vanilla [Terraform](https://www.terraform.io/), [Terragrunt](https://terragrunt.gruntwork.io/), or third-party pipeline tools like [Terraform Cloud](https://www.hashicorp.com/blog/announcing-terraform-cloud/) and [Terraform Enterprise](https://www.terraform.io/docs/enterprise/index.html).

 1. [Packer](https://www.packer.io/).
-The Library defines _machine images_ (e.g., VM images) using Packer, where the main use case is building Amazon Machine Images (AMIs) that run on EC2 instances whose configuration is all defined in code.
-Once you’ve built an AMI, you can use Terraform to deploy it into AWS.
+The Library includes definitions for _machine images_ (e.g., VM images) using Packer.
+A common use case is creating Amazon Machine Images (AMIs) for EC2 instances, where configuration is defined entirely in code.
+After building an AMI, you can deploy it using Terraform.

 1. [Terratest](https://terratest.gruntwork.io/).
-All modules are functionally validated with automated tests written using Terratest.
+All modules undergo functional validation through automated tests written in Terratest.